Postdoctoral Teaching Fellow, Department of Cinema and Media Studies, University of Southern California

 Advisors: Jane Gaines, Rob King, Nico Baumbach

-Columbia University, Bachelor of Arts in Film Studies, 2011.
+Columbia University, Bachelor of Arts in Film Studies

 Peer Reviewed Publications

-“When A Handshake Meant Something: The Rise of Entertainment Law in Post-Paramount Hollywood,” Journal for Cinema and Media Studies (JCMS) [Formerly Cinema Journal], Forthcoming 2020.
+“When A Handshake Meant Something: The Rise of Entertainment Law in Post-Paramount Hollywood,” Journal of Cinema and Media Studies, Forthcoming 2021.

 “Putting Penn to Paper: Warner Bros.’s Contract Governance and the Transition to New Hollywood” The Velvet Light Trap, Issue #80: Production Cultures, Fall 2017, pg.
 4-17.